Please wait while the search results are loading...

 Robotic Process Automation (RPA) Is Replacing Human Workers, Business and Industry Trends Analysis

 Accenture Strategy reported that less than one-half of global companies’ accounts payable activity was automated as of 2019.
-This kind of automation is expected to rise to 80% by 2025, particularly in the areas of invoice processing and expense reports.
+This kind of automation was expected to rise to 80% by 2025, particularly in the areas of invoice processing and expense reports.
 For example, Airbus SE recently invested in software from AppZen, Inc. to automate expense report processing.
 The technology matches reports against a database of accepted vendors, expense types and amounts to find anomalies.
 It also checks for receipts and is capable of recognizing more than 100 languages.

 The banking industry is spending an estimated $150 billion annually on technology including RPA.
 An industry analyst at Wells Fargo estimated that all U.S. banks in total could cut more than 200,000 jobs between 2019 and 2029.
 The analyst expects artificial intelligence to reduce mortgage processing costs by 10% to 20% while cloud-based computing will also yield major savings in expenses.
 Global banks, such as UBS, are also following this trend, investing heavily in labor-reducing technologies such as RPA.